permguard/permguard/www/content/docs/0.0.x/getting-started/overview.md

 </div>

-It follows a `Bring Your Own Identity (BYOI)` model, meaning Permguard is **identity-agnostic** on the authentication side: it consumes whatever identity your system already provides — human, machine, workload, or AI agent — without requiring you to replace or restructure your existing AuthN setup.
+It follows a `Bring Your Own Identity (BYOI)` model, meaning Permguard is **identity-agnostic** on the authentication side: it consumes whatever identity your system already provides — users and workloads — without requiring you to replace your existing AuthN layer.

 {{< callout context="note" icon="info-circle" >}}
 The main goal of **Permguard** is to provide a strong authorization platform with built-in tools for trust management and governance.